1 Min Read

 It’s a penguin party down in the ice!
 Eight of the world’s 17 penguin species live in Antarctica and the subantarctic islands of the Falklands and South Georgia.
 But can you tell a gentoo from a chinstrap?
 This penguin primer will get you up to speed so you can know before you go.

 Anyone who has seen March of the Penguins knows these emblematic penguins endure unimaginable obstacles to keep the species going.
-Unlike all other penguins, which nest on land, emperors make their colonies on the sea ice likely never once stepping foot on land.
-Males incubate the egg on the tops of their feet with a special brood pouch while their mates head off on the arduous journey to reach the ocean and feed.
-If all goes well, the females return with fish stores just as the eggs are hatching and fuzzy baby penguins are ready for a hearty meal.
-Males lose almost half their body weight while incubating the eggs so as soon as mom returns they’re off to the ocean to take their turn.
+Unlike all other penguins, which nest on land, emperors make their colonies on the sea ice, likely never once stepping foot on land.
+Males lose almost half their body weight while incubating the eggs in a special brood pouch, so as soon as mom returns with food for the newly hatched babies, dad is off to the ocean to take his turn.
 These incredible swimmers dive deeper and longer than any other bird, up to 700 feet, and can stay underwater for 18 minutes as they hunt crustaceans, squid, and fish.

 Sighting an emperor penguin on an Antarctic expedition is one of the most thrilling events.
 Standing at nearly four feet tall and weighing up to 99 pounds, the largest of all penguin species is usually encountered alone or in very small groups on sea ice.
 While emperor penguins are closely related to king penguins and have a somewhat similar appearance, it’s much more massive for its size than the king.
 Look for that iconic penguin tuxedo and broad yellow patches on each side of the head.

 Where to spot: Near the tip of the Antarctic Peninsula to the islands and mainland in the Ross Sea